-Responsibility for lodging the Third Party Return (the return)
+Responsibility for lodging the return

-A person or entity that incurred electoral expenditure over the threshold must lodge the return.
+A person or entity that incurs electoral expenditure over the disclosure threshold must lodge a third party disclosure return (the return).
 If the third party is an entity the return should be lodged by a person with the authority to do so.
-In the case of a company this may be the CEO, company secretary or financial controller.
+In the case of a company this may be the Chief Executive Officer, company secretary or financial controller.
 In the case of a trust it would be the trustee.